Polynomial definability in constraint languages with few subpowers: Preliminaries

 \section{Preliminaries}

 Let $A$ be a finite set.
-An $n$-ary relation $R$ on $A$ is any subset of $n$-tuples $R\subseteq A^n$.
-By a \emph{constraint language} on $A$ (its \emph{domain}) we mean any finite set of relations $\Gamma=\{R_1,\dots,R_m\}$ of arbitrary, but finite arities.
+An $n$-ary relation $R$ on $A$ is any set of $n$-tuples $R\subseteq A^n$.
+By a \emph{constraint language} on the set $A$ (its \emph{domain}) we mean any finite set $\Gamma=\{R_1,\dots,R_m\}$ of relations on $A$ of arbitrary (but finite) arities.